 Effect Hooks

 Effects enable a component to establish connections and maintain synchronization with external systems.
-This encompasses interactions with networks, the browser’s DOM, animations, widgets created with different UI libraries, and non-react code integration.
+This encompasses interactions with networks.
+The browser’s DOM, animations, widgets are created with different UI libraries and non-react code integration.

 Effects serve to step outside the typical React approach but should not be used to control your application’s data flow.
-Using an Effect may be unnecessary if you’re not interacting with an external system.
-Additionally, two less commonly used versions of use effect vary in timing.
+Using an Effect may be unnecessary without interacting with an external system.
+Two less commonly used versions of use effect vary in timing.

 Performance Hooks